ibm-cloud-docs/AnalyticsEngine/supported-connectors.md

 ```
 {: codeblock}

-- Sample Python code to access dashDB using the idax connector:
+### Sample Python code to access dashDB using the IDAX connector

+Use the following code sample to access dashDB using the IDAX connector:

  ```
  credentials_1 = {